 Kringle was initially located in November, after 11 months of intelligence work established that he was holed up inside a North Pole training compound.
-The terrorist leader also used the aliases of Saint Nicholas, Sinterklass, Wodan, Jolly Saint Nick, and Father Christmas.
+The terrorist leader also used the aliases of , Sinterklass, Wodan, Jolly Saint Nick, and Father Christmas.

-Santa’s presence was confirmed a week ago by the disappearance of a plate of sugar cookies left a structure that was rumored to be his workshop, according to sources within the intelligence community who requested anonymity.
+Santa’s presence was confirmed a week ago by the disappearance of a plate of sugar cookies was left at a structure believed to be his workshop, according to sources within the intelligence community who requested anonymity.

 Mission planners utilized the additional lead time to move Seal Team Six beneath the polar ice cap aboard the USS Alexandria attack submarine.
 The location allowed team members to “groom the battlefield” prior to the arrival of a company of heavily armed Army Rangers via helicopter.